deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg.md

 Alternatively you can add the mount path to the "/etc/fstab".
 Make sure that you use NFS version 4.0.

+Please make sure that your user (depending on the used distribution: centos, debian, ubuntu) is the owner of the NFS share.
+Therefore run the following command to set the user as owner of the NFS share:

+    sudo chown centos:centos /mnt/

+**Hint** This example is for a Centos based image.

 ### Distribution logins
 Please take care, as for now, that our images are shipped with the standard users for the respective Linux distribution.
 Here you can see a list of